yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/cloud-alerts.md

 If your CMK is unreachable, check the following:

-- Verify the key is till available on the cloud provider.
+- Verify the key is still enabled in your cloud provider KMS.
+- Verify the role or account used to access the key still has valid permissions.
-- Verify the credentials used to access the key are still valid, and update the credentials if needed.
+- Verify the credentials or access token are still valid, and generate new credentials if needed.

 Refer to [Encryption at rest](../../cloud-secure-clusters/managed-ear/).